-Visit the KGGP Resource page for more guidance on specific steps of submitting an application via the Grant Portal and for detailed Grant Portal instructions.
-For technical assistance regarding the S.T.O.P.
-VAWA grant program guidelines or application submission, contact the Kansas Governor's Grants Program at 785-291-3205.
+Visit the KGGP Resource page for guidance on specific steps of submitting an application via the Grant Portal and for detailed Grant Portal instructions.
+For technical assistance regarding the

+S.T.O.P.
+VAWA grant program guidelines or application submission, contact the KGGP at 785-291-3205.